iamslash/TIL/systemdesign/practices/DesigningFacebookMessenger/DesigningFacebookMessenger.md

 ## Service Discovery

-Apache [Zookeeper](/zookeeper/README.md) is a good solution for discovering chat servers.
+[Redis](/redis/README.md) is a good solution for discovering chat servers to find a specific user.

 ## How many chat server we need?